neo954/sichuan-cookbook/latex/README.md

 ### Project Goals

-The objectives of the Sichuan Cookbook 1972 LaTeX Remake project are:
+The primary objectives of the Sichuan Cookbook 1972 LaTeX Remake project are as follows:

-* [x] To produce a high-quality remake of the entire book utilizing modern information technology.
+* [x] To create a high-quality remake of the entire book using modern information technology.
-* [x] To maintain typography that closely matches the original paperback edition.
+* [x] To replicate the typography of the original paperback edition as closely as possible.
-* [x] To convert the paperback book's front cover into a vector graphic image.
+* [x] To convert the paperback book's front cover into a vector graphic.
-* [x] To convert illustrations within the book into vector graphic images.
+* [x] To convert the book's illustrations into vector graphics.
-* [x] To ensure that the LaTeX code in each recipe file remains simple and clear, providing structured data for further processing (e.g., conversion into JSON or XML formats).
+* [x] To ensure that the LaTeX code in each recipe file remains simple and clear, enabling easy data extraction for future processing (e.g., conversion to JSON or XML formats).

 ### Additional Achievements

-In addition to the main goals, the project has successfully completed the following tasks:
+In addition to the primary goals, the project has successfully completed the following tasks:

 * [x] Creation of a half-title page.